nextbreakpoint/nextfractal-openjdk-binaries/README.md

     make images

-The new jdk will be create in build/linux-x86_64-normal-server-release/images/jdk.
+The new JDK will be create in build/linux-x86_64-normal-server-release/images/jdk.

-## Create JDK from binaries
+## Package JDK for NextFractal

 NextFractal requires Java JDK.
-The Java JDK image should contain only the minimum subset of the standard JDK required to run the application.
+The Java JDK image should contain only the minimal subset of the standard JDK required to run the application.

-The minimum JDK can be created using jlink tool available since Java 11.
+The custom JDK can be created using jlink tool available since Java 11.
 The JDK image can be used as embedded runtime for executing NextFractal.

 ### Produce JDK image for Mac